 One of the goals of HCLIM development is to interact closely with and benefit from NWP activities in model development, particularly related to HARMONIE-AROME.
-There are two main causes that currently hinder direct collaboration: HCLIM
+There are two main causes that currently hinder direct collaboration: HCLIM lags in cycles behind NWP, and HCLIM uses more sophisticated surface and soil model parameterizations.
+However, in the

-- 5 lags in cycles behind NWP, and HCLIM uses more sophisticated surface and soil model parameterizations.
-However, in the next operational cycle, cycle 43, both of these hurdles will be greatly diminished, because the NWP surface setup is going to be the same as for climate applications, and both the NWP and climate researchers are developing the same model cycle for the next operational version.
+- 25 next operational cycle, cycle 43, both of these hurdles will be greatly diminished, because the NWP surface setup is going to be the same as for climate applications, and both the NWP and climate researchers are developing the same model cycle for the next operational version.
 This benefits both groups in a number of ways.
 The usually smaller climate groups can focus on climate-specific questions while the general development is done in a wider context of NWP collaboration.
-At the same time, - 10 climate research provides insight into long-term model biases and feedbacks usually related to physical parameterizations, which can sometimes be masked in data-assimilation driven NWP short-range forecasts.
+At the same time, climate research provides insight into long-term model biases and feedbacks usually related to physical parameterizations, which can sometimes be masked in data-assimilation driven NWP short-range forecasts. - 30

 One common topic for both NWP and climate model developments is the aerosol treatment.
-In a recent work by (Rontu et al., 2019) Rontu steps towards an updated aerosol climatology based on the Copernicus Atmosphere Monitoring Service (CAMS, Copernicus 2019, Flemming et al. (2017)) were taken.
-The authors showed that using the structure of the introduced a simplified approach

-- 15 to include CAMS climatology HARMONIE by lumping some species together and using this information to replace the existing aerosol climatology (Tegen et al., 1997), they were able to introduce the CAMS based climatology to HARMONIE and run simulations with both configurations by Tegen et al. (1997).
+In a recent work by Rontu et al. (2019) first steps towards an updated aerosol climatology based on the Copernicus Atmosphere Monitoring Service (CAMS, Copernicus 2019, Flemming et al. (2017)) were taken.
+The authors introduced a simplified approach to include CAMS climatology HARMONIE by lumping some species together and using this information to replace the existing aerosol climatology by Tegen et al. (1997).
 With the new CAMS approach the authors performed simulations in NWP and climate modes.
 The use of CAMS climatology led to slight improvements in the overall performance of HCLIM38 due to changes in the direct effect of aerosols.
-However, this coarse simplified approach was just an initial step and the future - 20 developments will bring the full potential of the CAMS approach including size and aerosol inherent optical properties (IOP) for all available species.
-This approach also allows for the full usage of all aerosol species available from CAMS (without lumping), opens the possibility to combine the treatment of aerosols use unified source of aerosol information in radiation and cloud microphysics parameterizations, and enables the climate side to use significantly more temporally varying aerosol climatology. - 25 Other ongoing and planned HARMONIE and HCLIM developments include coupling to a wave model, an ocean model and a river routing model using the OASIS coupler available in SURFEX (Voldoire et al., 2017), a dynamic sea ice scheme, and a new groundwater scheme.
+However, this simplified approach was just an initial step and the future developments will bring the full potential of the CAMS approach including size and aerosol inherent optical properties for all available species.
+This

+5 approach also allows for the full usage of all aerosol species available from CAMS (without lumping), opens the possibility to use unified source of aerosol information in radiation and cloud microphysics parameterizations, and enables the climate side to use significantly more temporally varying aerosol climatology.

+Other ongoing and planned HARMONIE and HCLIM developments include coupling to a wave model, an ocean model and a river routing model using the OASIS coupler available in SURFEX (Voldoire et al., 2017), a dynamic sea ice scheme, and a

+10 new groundwater scheme.